-Lisabeth Miller has been teaching voice in the greater Hartford, CT area for over ten years.
-She is currently an adjunct professor of voice at the Hartt School of Music, and also teaches music courses and private lessons at the University of St. Joseph .
-She has also taught voice lessons at Manchester Community College, Naugatuck Valley Community College, Loomis Chaffee School , and the Community School of the Arts at the University of Connecticut.
+Dr. Lisabeth Miller has been teaching voice in the greater Hartford, CT area for over fifteen years.
+She teaches vocal literature and is artist teacher of voice at the Hartt School.
+She has also taught voice lessons and music courses at the University of St. Joseph, the University of Connecticut, Manchester Community College, Naugatuck Valley Community College, Loomis Chaffee School , and the Community School of the Arts at the University of Connecticut.
 Lisabeth’s students have been winners of the Musical Club of Hartford competition, accepted to the Ensign Darling Fellowship program at the Bushnell, and are regularly seen in the Northern and Eastern Regional and All-State choirs.
-Her students have also been accepted to study voice performance in college programs such as Carnegie Mellon University, The University of North Carolina Greensboro, Westminster Choir College, The Hartt School of Music, The University of Connecticut, The University of Maryland, Hofstra University, Western Connecticut State University and Syracuse University.
+Her students have also been accepted to study voice performance in college programs such as the Frost School of Music at the University of Miami, Carnegie Mellon University, The University of North Carolina Greensboro, Westminster Choir College, The Hartt School of Music, The University of Connecticut, The University of Maryland, Hofstra University, Western Connecticut State University and Syracuse University.

 Dr. Miller earned her Doctor of Musical Arts degree from the University of Connecticut as a student of vocal pedagogy authority Dr. Constance Rock.
 Her dissertation is entitled "A Lyric Soprano in Handel's London: A Vocal Portrait of Francesca Cuzzoni."
 She also holds a master of music degree in voice performance from the Hartt School of Music and a B.A. in music from Brandeis University.